Overseas Employment Certificate: Frequently Asked Questions (FAQs)

 - Copy of passport showing photo and personal data

-POLO Geneva will evaluate your documents and advise you how to proceed, including how to pay the OWWA membership fee of USD 25.00.
+POLO Berlin will evaluate your documents and advise you how to proceed, including how to pay the OWWA membership fee of USD 25.00.

 2. Am I eligible for membership enrolment/renewal under the OWWA On-Site Membership Program (OSMP)?